Miguell-J/Miguell-J/README.md

 ## Hey, I’m Miguel Julio!

 I’m a Computer Science student passionate about Artificial Intelligence, Quantum Computing, Theoretical Physics, and Ethical Hacking.
 My goal is to become a renowned scientist and researcher, pushing the boundaries of technology and science.
 I also have a strong interest in Competitive Programming, constantly improving my problem-solving skills.
-Besides that, I enjoy playing guitar, bass, and violin, writing articles on AI, mathematics, and robotics, and exploring the worlds of Agatha Christie and Stephen King.
+Besides that, I enjoy playing guitar, bass, and violin, writing articles on AI, mathematics, and robotics, and exploring the worlds of Agatha Christie and Tolstói.
 I’m also a rock music lover, a sports enthusiast, and a big fan of suspense films.

 🔭 I’m actually working in a article about a mathematical framwork for a new kind of artificial neural network.